 Pros

-- Most scalable open source CMS — handles millions of pages and high traffic
+- Most scalable open source CMS: handles millions of pages and sustained high traffic

-- Strongest security track record with a dedicated security team
+- Strongest security track record with a formal security release process

 Cons

-- Steepest learning curve on this list — requires PHP/Symfony knowledge for customization
+- Steepest learning curve on this list: custom development requires PHP and Symfony knowledge

-- Initial setup is complex compared to Ghost or Ycode
+- Initial setup is complex compared to Ghost or Strapi

 - Hosting requirements are higher than simpler CMS platforms